|Value||CGS D: $35,000 a year (for two or three years)

 CGS D and PGS D are also available to those who are restricted to part-time studies for reasons of disability or family responsibility.

 For eligible part-time students, the stipend will be the equivalent of a full-time award spread over a longer period of time.
 All other CGS D/PGS D regulations will apply.

 Without exception, these awards are tenable only at eligible Canadian universities.

 You may take up your PGS D at any eligible Canadian university.
-You may also take it up at any eligible foreign university, provided you have received a previous degree in the natural sciences or engineering from a Canadian university.
+You may also take it up at any eligible foreign university, provided you have received a previous degree from a Canadian university.

 To apply for these scholarships, you must complete and submit Form 201 online.
 Read the instructions on how to complete Form 201.

 There is a single application and selection process for the CGS D and the PGS D. The top-ranked applicants will be offered a CGS D, and the next tier of meritorious applicants will be offered a PGS D.

 If you are offered a CGS D, but decide to take your award to an eligible foreign university and are eligible to do so, you must decline the CGS D and accept a PGS D award in its place.